 Our culture comes from you, the best person for the job at the end of the process.
 Of course we still need to meet you, we want to meet you.
 But we will start our interviews on the solid foundation of anonymity.
 Only at the final stages will you be asked to come in for a face-to-face interview.

 In 1970, only 6% of musicians in the “Big 5” US orchestras were women.
 By 1991 that had risen to 21% and continues to rise.
 That’s because (from a much-cited study), orchestras began to use “blind” auditions.
 The hiring panel would listen to a candidate from behind a screen (rather than seeing them as they played); adjusting for other factors, a woman who auditioned in this way was 50% more likely to advance to the final round of selection.

-Hiring bias isn’t solved in orchestras.
-Hiring may be only part of the problem of ongoing sexism, and the technology industry isn’t every industry, and Bytemark is only a tiny part of that … but heck, I’m people and people are biased.
+That’s a big win, and one I’d like to see happen in our industry.
 There’s just no reason it can’t be done, for the kinds of work we’re offering.
 So that’s why we’ll defer meeting you until late as we possibly can, until we’ve committed our interview notes to paper.
 We want to argue on the basis of what you can do, and the impression you make in writing.

 An update from Bytemark